Accessibility of software tools and course materials

 Additional Questions or Concerns?

-Due to the ever-changing online environment, we do have drop-in Zoom support for faculty between 12-1, Monday through Friday.
+Due to the ever-changing online environment, we do have drop-in Zoom support for faculty between 12-1, Monday through Friday during Fall Quarter 2021.
 Staff is ready to assist with accommodation, accessibility, or exam questions instructors may have and have a limited number of proctors available to support instructors and our students.